hackstub/RhinoRadioCMS/README.md

 # Rhino Radio CMS

-Experimental webradio CMS based on Flask micro-framework designed for [Radio Rhino](http://radiorhino.eu).
+Experimental webradio CMS based on Flask micro-framework designed for [Radio Rhino](http://radiorhino.eu) with YunoHost (not absolutely required but necessary to protect admin).

 ## Install